wangyang0918/flink-native-k8s-operator/README.md

 order to access the webUI outside of the K8s cluster, the operator will try to create a ingress entry for each application.
 Then you could use http://{app_name}.flink.k8s.io for the JobManager webUI.
 <div class="alert alert-info" markdown="span">
+  All the Flink app share a same ingress with different rules.
+This will save a lot public LoadBalancer ip requirements.

   You should add `{app_name}.flink.k8s.io {ingress_ip}` to your local /etc/hosts file.

   `kubectl get ingress flink-native-k8s-operator` could be used to get the ingress ip address.
 </div>

 ## Future to do
 * Support native K8s session mode.
-* Support ingress for JobManager webUI
+* ~~Support ingress for JobManager webUI~~
 * Support more fields updating, currently only `savepointGeneration` is supported.